jimuhh/LDAF-Content/industrial-hemp.md

 ### General Requirements
-All growers and processors must:
+All growers, processors and handlers must:
 - Apply for and obtain a license
 - Pay $500
 - Pass a background check